idiv-biodiversity/scddl/CONTRIBUTING.md

     # rebase your branch on master
     git rebase upstream/master topic/name

+    # force push the changed history
+    # this will automatically update the pull request
+    git push --force origin topic/name
     ```

 1. All download tools must be accompanied with a short example in